About

 “Hello, Friend!
 I’m Shea (they/them).
 My road to birth work has been one filled with many detours.
 I’ve considered training to support families in birth many times and the final catalyst to entering the birth world was birthing my own child.
 In previous careers I have taught all ages but mostly in preschool classrooms and high school theater classrooms.
 I am also an improviser locally and bring the skills from improv to each birth I attend.
 This includes both the ability to adapt in the moment to changes and techniques to manage labor.

 I am dedicated to helping your family find the path to the birth you desire with all of the tools and knowledge I have to share.
 Sometimes this means I am not the right fit and I am happy to refer you to others so you find the right fit.
 I am a Queer, trans non-binary parent working always to operate from an anti-racist and decolonizing framework.
 I work with all families, but center those who carry identities not usually centered.
-I live on Wahpekute, Anishinabewaki, and Očeti Šakówiŋ land in Columbia Heights with my husband, two kids, and very cuddly dog.”
+I live on Wahpekute, Anishinabewaki, and Očeti Šakówiŋ land in Columbia Heights with my two kids and very cuddly dog.”

 More from Ellyn:

 “Nice to meet you— I’m Ellyn (she/her).
-I am a queer, white birthworker who lives in St Paul, Minnesota, on Anishinabewaki and Očeti Šakówiŋ land.
+I am a queer, white birthworker who lives in St. Paul, Minnesota, on Anishinabewaki and Očeti Šakówiŋ land.

 I believe in calm, supportive guidance and letting my clients lead the way.
 There are no right or wrong choices-- only the choices that work best for you and your family.
 Humor and confident support are the hallmarks of the work I do.
 I believe that birth can and should be joyful.